tarunag23/electronics-tools-hub/README.md

 4. **Cost Consideration**: I knew students would especially care about which tools are free vs expensive
 5. **Organization**: I believed that categorizing tools by engineering specialty would make them easier to discover

-## 🎯 How My Project Meets the Challenge Requirements
+## 🎯 How My Project Meets the Assignment Requirements

 - **✅ Thought Process**: I chose electronics engineering tools because I'm studying this field and understand the challenge students face in finding the right tools
 - **✅ Creative Data Approach**: Instead of scraping just one website, I curated tools from multiple sources across different engineering specialties